opencog/atomspace/opencog/persist/gearman/README.md

-﻿=Distributed processing with Gearman
+﻿=Distributed evaluation of Scheme code with Gearman

-AtomSpace processing can be distributed across multiple servers.
+This guile module allows scheme code to be evaluated on other (non-local, internet-connected, distrubued) servers.
-This is accomplished by using Gearman under the covers.
+It uses Gearman under the covers to accomplish this.

 ==Overview
-AtomSpace users can distribute processing across multiple systems using the Gearman distributed job contol system.
-Jobs are defined by writing (short) scheme programs, which are sent to to the Gearman workers.
+AtomSpace scheme users can distribute processing across multiple systems using the Gearman distributed job contol system.
+Jobs are defined by writing (short) scheme programs, which are sent to the Gearman workers.
 Results are communicated back as scheme strings.

+==Critique
+This is a half-baked, incompletely implemented idea.

 ==Prerequisites
 * The `libgearman-dev` package must be installed before compiling.